 - A registered nurse to coordinate all your prenatal care

 - A social worker to help you find resources to meet your needs, including helping with applications for enrollment in Medicaid insurance coverage.

 - A counselor to help you stop, or cut down on, using tobacco and other substances if needed.

 - Childbirth education classes on-site at Families First

 - A home visitor, if you like, to give you support and information after your child is born

 Don’t worry about money

 Our Prenatal Program is affordable.
 Most pregnant women in New Hampshire can get New Hampshire Medicaid to pay for their prenatal care.
 If you don’t have insurance, we’ll help you see if you’re eligible for it and apply.
-If you do have insurance, we accept both Medicaid plans (WellSense and NH Healthy Families), and most private insurance plans.
+If you do have insurance, we accept Medicaid, as well as most private insurance plans.
 If you can’t get insurance, we’ll offer you a sliding fee discount.
 No one will be turned away due to lack of insurance or ability to pay.